ece362-purdue/proton-labs/lab0-intro/README.md

 There are a lot of things going on in Debug mode that you should understand:

 - First, in the top right is a terminal with the OpenOCD process.
-When you clicked Debug, it sent your compiled code to be flashed on to your Pico 2 through the Debug Probe.
+When you clicked Debug, it sent your compiled code to be flashed on to your Proton through the Debug Probe.
 Instead of "shutting down" as it did earlier, it is now "halted due to debug-request".
-Your Pico 2 is dual-core, but your code will only run on one by default.
+Your Proton is dual-core, but your code will only run on one by default.
 - The Debug Console shows output from `gdb`, which may be familiar to you from prior coding classes.
 You have used `gdb` in the past to debug programs as you ran them on your own computer's CPU, but now you are using it to debug a program running on a completely separate computer - your microcontroller.
 This is called "remote debugging".
 - On the left sidebar, you have the `Variables` tab.
 When you define variables, you can see their values here.
 - The `Call Stack` tab shows you the current function call stack.
 This is useful for understanding how you got to where you are in your code.
 In a dual-core configuration, you can see the call stack for both cores.